JangKeon/JangKeon/README.md

 #  🙌 Welcome 🙌

-I'm trying to be a 'real' back-end developer.
+I'm trying to be a 'Real' back-end developer.

 # 💻 Techology Stack